DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-22-adding-placements.md

 > Select a subject level

 #### Subject

+We use the list of subjects from Publish teacher training courses (Publish).

 We show different subject options if the user has previously chosen the ‘Primary’ or ‘Secondary’ subject levels or if we have defaulted the subject level based on the school’s education phase.